Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Main results

 \subsection{Bounds for $\Sd{1}$}

-Our first result is a sharp lower bound on the value of the $i$-th largest barycentric coordinate for each $i \in \{1, \ldots, d+1\}$.
-We introduce the following family of simplices for which those bounds are attained.
-For $j \in \{1, \ldots, d+1\}$, we define the simplex
+Our first main result gives sharp lower bounds for the sorted sequence of the barycentric coordinates.
+We introduce the following simplices for which those bounds are attained.
+For $j \in \{1, \ldots, d+1\}$, we define the simplex $T^d_{1,j} \in \Sd{1}$ by